juan-esteban-berger/juan-esteban-berger/README.md

 ## 🎓 Education

 - **M.S. in Applied and Computational Mathematics and Statistics**
   University of Notre Dame, IN
-  GPA: 3.54/4.00
   Graduated: May 2023

 - **B.S. in Applied and Computational Mathematics and Statistics**